 If your apartment community takes security seriously, it can be worth the extra rent.

 A swimming pool is a great amenity that can help you have a wonderful and relaxing time.
-However, at times it might mean an increased cost.
+However, at times it might mean an increased cost in rent.

 If you like to keep fit, having a fitness center in your apartment community can go a long way in keeping in shape.
 With that said, it might also mean an increased rent cost.